EscapeBench: Towards Advancing Creative Intelligence of Language Model Agents: EscapeBench Construction

 \subsection{Action Space}

-The model agent could take five different actions in each scene.
-While the action space is well-defined, the parameter space—regarding the scenes, items, or tools involved in these actions—is high-dimensional, thus enabling dynamic interactions. \begin{itemize}[topsep=2pt, partopsep=-3pt, leftmargin=8pt, itemsep=-3pt] \item \textbf{Move (Scene)}: Move to an adjacent scene. \item \textbf{Click (Item)}: Click to simply interact with an item in the scene. \item \textbf{Apply (Tool, Item)}: Apply a tool in the bag to an item in the scene. \item \textbf{Input (\textit{str}, Item)}: Input an arbitrary string to an item in the scene. \item \textbf{Craft (Tool, Tool)}: Use two tools in the bag to craft a new one. \end{itemize} \Cref{fig:engine_action} illustrates the connections between the components of the game engine and the model agent's action space.
+The model agent could take five different actions.
+While the action space is well-defined, the parameter space—regarding the scenes, items, or tools involved in these actions—is high-dimensional, thus allowing for dynamic interactions. \begin{itemize}[topsep=2pt, partopsep=-5pt, leftmargin=8pt, itemsep=-4.5pt] \item \textbf{Move (Scene)}: Move to an adjacent scene. \item \textbf{Click (Item)}: Click to simply interact with an item in the scene. \item \textbf{Apply (Tool, Item)}: Apply a tool in the bag to an item in the scene. \item \textbf{Input (\textit{str}, Item)}: Input an arbitrary string to an item in the scene. \item \textbf{Craft (Tool, Tool)}: Use two tools in the bag to craft a new one. \end{itemize} \Cref{fig:engine_action} illustrates the connections between game engine components and agent action space.
 Among all the actions, ``Apply'' and ``Craft'' stand out as the most creativity-driven, as they require the agent to think innovatively about how to use or craft tools in an unseen way during its training.
 We delve into specific examples in \Cref{sec:preliminary_study}.